Why is my Garbage Disposal Leaking?

 When to Call a Professional Plumber

 Sometimes even the most careful DIY approach reaches its limits.
-Knowing when to call a professional plumber can save you time, money, and prevent further damage to your kitchen.
+Exploring expert plumbing and heating solutions for your home and knowing when to call a professional plumber can save you time, money, and prevent further damage to your kitchen.

 Evaluating the Severity of the Issue